Kleptomania symptoms and treatment

 3. Avoiding relapses

-Kleptomania can refer to stealing, but not every stealing is necessarily kleptomania.
+Yes, kleptomania refers to stealing.
+However, it’s worth noting that not every stealing is necessarily kleptomania.
 Ordinary theft is deliberate and motivated by the monetary worth or usefulness of the object.
 In this case, a person plans to steal something in order to gain financial or other kinds of benefits.
 Stealing usually occurs in the form of shoplifting.